JamesGreenaway/craftcms/README.md

 Our docker image will then run `composer update` to install all the dependencies and either link it to an existing database or create a new one for you depending on whether a database under the value given to `$MYSQL_DATABASE` already exists.

 ### Setting up your Virtual Host.
-In order to add your own Virtual Host you can create a file called `virtualhost.conf` inside the project directory.
+To add your Virtual Host you must create a file called `virtualhost.conf` inside the project's directory.
 Here is one example of how you may wish to layout your `virtualhost.conf` file:

 ```
 <VirtualHost *:80>